animatlabs/animatlabs.github.io/_posts/2023-04-18-incremental-uuids.md

 ---
-title: "Decoding GUID vs. UUID: Unveiling Unique Identifiers in C# and .NET, and Harnessing the Power of Incremental Generation"
+title: "GUID vs UUID in .NET: Incremental ID Generation for Better Database Performance"
 excerpt: >-
-  "Unveiling the distinction between GUID and UUID in C# and .NET, this captivating article explores their origins, representation, and platform compatibility.
-Delving deeper, we examine the potential of incremental GUIDs to address performance and index fragmentation issues.
-With step-by-step guidance, learn how to flawlessly generate unique and sequentially increasing UUIDs in a distributed system.
-Empower your applications with the unparalleled power of unique identifiers and achieve new levels of performance and scalability."
+  Understanding the difference between GUID and UUID in C# and .NET, and how incremental UUID generation reduces index fragmentation in distributed systems.
 categories:
   - Technical
   - .NET